-Suppose that this memo made its way to your desk, with a handwritten note telling you that you would lead the assessment.
-Your first thought might be one of self-satisfaction, since the four-star generals and admirals charged with determining the needs of the DOD have chosen you to lead an analysis of a critical mission area.
+Suppose that this memo landed on your desk, with a handwritten note telling you that you would lead the assessment.
+Your first thought might be one of self-satisfaction, since the four-star generals and admirals charged with determining the needs of the DoD have chosen you to lead an analysis of a critical mission area.